How does it work

 Competent Circle volunteers are able to express empathy and belief in restorative justice.
 They have good communication skills, are good problem solvers and teamworkers.
 They have a balanced lifestyle and can handle emotions of self and others.
 They can set and maintain clear boundaries, and act in a respectful and constructive manner.
 They also should be able to accept supervision and support from the Circle coordinator.

 Circle volunteers must be insured and get compensated for all costs they make in their function.
 Some basic safety rules are set up in order to prevent any unnecessary risk.
 The Circle coordinator is informed about all contacts between volunteers and core member through minutes of Circle meetings and individual contacts (including telephone calls).

 The Circle’s goal is to prevent the core member from offending again.
-It does so through three basic principles:
+It does so through four basic principles:

 The Circle’s main function is to reduce the likelihood of reoffending by providing the core member with a temporary surrogate social network, and to help him or her to establish a supportive social network of his own.
 Usually a Circle lasts for about one year and a half, but in some cases it may be necessary to maintain a Circle for a very long or even lifelong period.

 In all cases a Circle goes through different stages.
 In order to establish a good working relationship, all Circle volunteers meet a couple of times without the core member.
 In these meetings they get to know each other, deal with practical issues like day, time and location of the Circle meetings and exchange telephone numbers.
 After these initial meetings, the core member is introduced to the Circle and the Circle starts to meet on a weekly basis and offers 24/7 support to the core member by telephone.